Shwe Mann: Stance on the international community

 Shwe Mann has made it known that the country’s future development depends on the “economic cooperation [between] the private sector and the international community.”
 Speaking at The Asian Foundation, he praised the non-profit sector and NGOs, who work “not for an individual country but for the international community.”

 Relationship with the U.S.

 Shwe Mann has been seen as a key figure in the ongoing diplomatic effort to recalibrating Washington’s foreign policy towards Asia, known as "pivot."
-Indeed, the U.S. President sought his company during his first official visit to Myanmar.
+Indeed, the U.S. president sought his company during his first official visit to Myanmar.

 Jim Della-Giacoma, Southeast Asia analyst for the International Crisis Group (ICG), argued that the U.S. had made a common cause with Shwe Mann to "bringing the national parliament to life as a legitimate democratic institution."

-Oppositely, a U.S. State Department cable published by WikiLeaks in March 2007 was titled "Shwe Mann, Burma's Dictator-in-Waiting," and described him as an ambitious politician.

 Shwe Mann has argued in favour of increased U.S. investment and technical support in Myanmar.